TeamNewPipe/NewPipe/README.md

 ## Privacy Policy

 The NewPipe project aims to provide a private, anonymous experience for using web-based media services.
 Therefore, the app does not collect any data without your consent.
-NewPipe's privacy policy explains in detail what data is sent and stored when you send a crash report, or leave a comment in our blog.
+NewPipe's privacy policy explains in detail what data is sent and stored when you send a crash report, or leave a comment on our blog.
 You can find the document [here](https://newpipe.net/legal/privacy/).

 ## License
 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](https://www.gnu.org/licenses/gpl-3.0.en.html)

 NewPipe is Free Software: You can use, study, share, and improve it at will.
-Specifically you can redistribute and/or modify it under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Specifically, you can redistribute and/or modify it under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.